michaljanocko/schemawax/README.md

 }
 ```

-The decoders are fully typed so you can be confidently use your data in TypeScript.
+The decoders are fully typed so you can confidently use your data in TypeScript.

 ## 📄 Full documentation